justinpage/building-evolutionary-architectures/chapter-7.md

 #### Antipattern: Code Reuse Abuse

-The more effort developers put into making code reusable the harder it is to use.
+The more effort developers put into making code reusable the harder it is to use it.
 Making code reusable involves adding additional options and decision points to accommodate the different users.
 More reusability may harm basic usability.

 > The more reusable code is, the less usable it is